If you’re looking for ways to make money as a stay at home mom, I’ve got a few great ideas for you.

 Today, my blog has grown into a wonderful income for our family—beyond my wildest dreams or hopes.
 I make over $10,000 per month (well over that, actually) on my blog, and I started earning a decent income pretty quickly when I began.

 Here’s the deal: I am NOT a tech genius.
 I didn’t have any experience with blogging, nor did I do some “magic trick” to grow my blog overnight.
-I picked up the book How to Blog for Profit: Without Selling Your Soul by Ruth Soukup.
-That helped me figure out a plan to start earning money blogging.
-Then, as my blog started to generate some income, I signed up for Ruth’s Elite Blog Academy, which was the best resource I found.
+I signed up for Ruth’s Elite Blog Academy, which was the best foundational resource I could find for learning how to grow your blog to a full-time income.
 I was able to connect with other bloggers, start affiliate marketing, and find out how to create a Pinterest strategy to connect and share my blog through social media.

 It wasn’t hard.
-In fact, it was pretty easy.
+In fact, compared to my “traditional job”, it was pretty easy.
 It took some work, but it was also really fun to get started!
-I’m telling you gals: if I can do it, you can do it too.
+Not to knock myself, but if I can do it, you can do it too.

 If you’re looking for ways to make money as a stay at home mom, my recommendation is to try a few different ways to earn money (childcare, teaching lessons, selling on eBay, virtual jobs) while you start a blog.
 Even if you aren’t sure blogging is right for you, there are so many options and niches you can fill.
 If you enjoy designing, photography, decorating, cooking, or just being a mom, chances are there’s something you can share with others.